 Even though use of a medication prescribed to you is not illegal, you could be arrested for driving under the influence of that medication if it is alleged that the drug affected your ability to safely operate your vehicle.
 If your prescription’s label has warnings such as “may cause drowsiness or dizziness” or “do not operate a motor vehicle or heavy machinery while taking this medication,” you could be charged if pulled over by police.

 About the Author: Licensed to practice since 1982, Jonathan Blecher has defended over 5000 DUI and suspended driver license cases.
 A former Assistant State Attorney under Janet Reno, Jonathan later developed his interest and skills in DUI defense working under DUI legend Richard Essen, a founding member of the National College for DUI Defense.
 A member of the College himself, Jonathan has lectured on DUI topics at seminars, civic and business groups, as well as at the Miami-Dade County Police academy in courtroom procedure for police cadets.
 Jonathan is AV-Rated by Martindale-Hubbell and is authorized to appear before the Supreme Court of the United States, the Fifth and Eleventh United States Courts of Appeal, the U.S. District Court for Southern and Middle Districts of Florida, as well as the U.S. District Court for the Eastern District of Michigan.
-You can visit Mr. Blecher’s website at https://www.duilawdefense.com , call him at 305.321.3237 or e-mail at jonathan @blecherlaw.com
+Mr. Blecher can be reached at www.duilawdefense.com, firstname.lastname@example.org, and 305.321.3237.
+DUI Defense Lawyer in Miami-Dade County, Boating Under the Influence Attorney in Miami, DUI Defense Attorney in Coral Gables